 - Sometime around January 2014, I had the idea to FOIL Arbitrator Busto’s past decisions.
 Due to privacy, I only received 13 that had at least some guilt.
 Anything where a charge was dismissed was redacted.
 Of the 13, 8 were awarded terminations.
 Of those 8, 7 involved inappropriate conduct with students.
 One was insubordination.
 That leaves five cases where she found guilt and a did not terminate.
 Of those 5, 3 were given $5,000 fines and 2 were given only letters of reprimand.
 Those involved slapping students in self-defense and some foul language.
 I received $10,000 for trying to improve a troubled school.

 - Discipline is defined as learning and correcting an action.
 Keep that in mind and think about what I should have done differently or do differently in the future.
 Perhaps they are saying “Just look the other way.“

 - Lastly, NYS Education Law 3020-a states that for charges to be preferred against an educator, an executive session of a school board needs to take place to review the charges.
 Imagine a school board in a little town upstate meeting privately to review allegations and deciding whether or not to move forward.
 That did not happen here with me and NYC DOE skips this necessary step with all their hearings.
-This is something that is currently being fought in court by Advocate Betsy Combier.

 Here are all the charges dismissed or withdrawn: